Unveiling Transformer Perception by Exploring Input Manifolds: Methodology

 Algorithms \ref{al:SIMEC} and \ref{al:SIMExp} allow for the exploration of the equivalence classes in the input space of a Transformer model.
 However, the points explored by these algorithms may not be directly interpretable by a human perspective.
 For instance, an image or a piece of text may need to be decoded to be ``readable'' by a human observer.
-Furthermore, we present an interpretation of the eigenvalues of the pullback metric which allows us to define a feature importance metric.
-We present two interpretability methods for Transformers based on input space exploration.
-Both methods are then demonstrated on a Vision Transformer (ViT) trained for digit classification~\cite{dosovitskiy2021image}, and two BERT models, one trained for hate speech classification and the other trained for MLM~\cite{devlin-etal-2019-bert, toraman2022large}.
+Here we present an interpretation method for Transformers based on input space exploration, which is then demonstrated on two Vision Transformer (ViT) models trained for image classification~\cite{dosovitskiy2021image}, and two BERT models, one trained for masked language modeling (MLM)~\cite{devlin-etal-2019-bert} and the other fine-tuned for text classification~\cite{toraman2022large}.

-\paragraph{Feature importance.} Consider a Transformer model $T$ whose architecture includes a tokenizer $t_T$ (or patcher for images) that segments the input so that each segment can be converted into a continuous representation by an embedding layer $e_T$.
-This results in a matrix of dimensions $n_s \times h$, where $n_s$ represents the number of segments, and $h$ denotes the hidden size of the model’s embeddings.
-The eigenvalues of the pullback metric can be used to deduce the importance of each embedding and, by extension, the significance of the segments they represent, with respect to the final prediction.
-The process for determining the importance of textual tokens or image patches is outlined in Algorithm~\ref{al:feature_importance}.
-The appearance of the resulting heatmaps varies according to the type of input used.
-An example of experiments with ViT on the MNIST dataset~\cite{mnist} is shown in Figure~\ref{fig:feature_importance_exp_vit} that depicts heatmaps for two MNIST instances.

-Figure~\ref{fig:feature_importance_exp_bert}, on the left, illustrates two experiment using Algorithm~\ref{al:feature_importance} on both a BERT model for hate speech detection and a BERT model for MLM.